 Supporting Your Child Through Changes Big and Small

-Whether it is the stress of the holiday season, the change of seasons, adjusting back to in-person learning or getting used to a full schedule, it is easy for our children to feel overwhelmed in response to change.
+Whether it is the stress of the holiday season, the change of seasons, adjusting to school routines, it is easy for our children to feel overwhelmed in response to change.
 To help parents guide their children through these changes, here are some tips from ACCESS Director of Behavioral Health Suzanne Snyder:

 - Give your child time to prepare for change.
 Whenever possible, allow your child time to process the change and emotions that come with it.